-The literary prizes of the Gleimhaus, both the prize for a scholarly work and the student prize, serve to honour the memory of the Halberstadt poet and Enlightenment philosopher Johann Wilhelm Ludwig Gleim.
+The Gleimhaus literature prizes, both the academic and the student prizes, serve to honour the memory of the Halberstadt poet and Enlightenment figure Johann Wilhelm Ludwig Gleim.

-The Gleim Literature Prize was established by the Förderkreis Gleimhaus e.V. in conjunction with the town of Halberstadt on the basis of a private donation in 1995.
-Since then, the prize has been awarded every two years to German-language research works that make a significant contribution to the cultural history of the 18th century and which should be written in such a way that they also reach a wider audience.
+The Gleim Literature Prize was established in 1995 by the Förderkreis Gleimhaus e.V. (support association) in collaboration with the City of Halberstadt, thanks to a private donation.
+Every two years, it honours German-language research works that make a significant contribution to understanding 18th-century cultural history and are accessible to a wider audience.
 The prize does not honour an author, but a book that has been published within the five years prior to the award ceremony.

 The prize is endowed with 5,000 euros.
-It is financially supported by the Harzsparkasse Halberstadt, the Kuratorium Stadtkultur Halberstadt and the C. H. Beck Foundation Munich.
+It is financially supported by the Harzsparkasse Halberstadt, the Kuratorium Stadtkultur Halberstadt (Halberstadt City Culture Board) and the C. H. Beck Foundation Munich.

 Jury